 This pile of cards is then shuffled into the winning Players hand, and play continues.

 If a Player runs out of cards, they may play until the next jack is revealed.
 If they fail to slapjack at that moment, that Player is out of the game.

 Play continues until either all but one Player has “gone out” and run out of cards in their deck, or one Player controls all four Jacks in their hand.
 In either case, the remaining Player is the winner.

 - If two people slap their hand on the card at the same time, the Player whose hand is immediately on top of the card will be the winner.

 - Do not become overanxious to ‘slapjack’.
 If you slap a card, and it is not actually a jack, you must pay one card to the Player who placed down the non-jack card.

 - The rules of Slapjack dictate that running out of cards gives you only a single chance to get back into the game.
 Failing to slapjack with no cards in your deck removes you from play.

 - Jacks must be shuffled back into the deck with all of the other cards won in a Slapjack.
 This means that you may replay your Jack, simply by random chance.

 Scoring & Points

-Slapjack is not scored by point values, nor are there points awarded for having more or less cards than other Players at the end of the game.
+Slapjack is not scored by point values, nor are there any points awarded for having more or fewer cards than other Players at the end of the game.